Raghvendra-14/TAI-MISINFORMATION/README.txt

+# Repository Overview

-This repository contains data and code for experiments described in the paper <to be disclosed after publication>.
-For experiments involving LLMs
+This repository houses the data and code for the experiments detailed in the paper *Accepted in IEEE TAI (CURRENTLY IN PUBLICATION PHASE)*.
+It includes resources for experimenting with Large Language Models (LLMs) as follows:

+## Datasets

-We have provided sentiment and emotion annotated datasets, 500 samples from each dataset were randomly selected, with the exception of the Politifact dataset, which contains 432 samples.
-It is important to note that all the samples in all the datasets are from misinformation (rumour) class.
+- **Sentiment and Emotion Annotated Datasets**: We provide sentiment and emotion annotated datasets, with 500 samples randomly selected from each dataset, except the Politifact dataset, which includes 432 samples.
+All samples are classified under the misinformation (rumour) category.

+## Models

-We also provide the models we used for sentiment (VADER) and emotion (DistilRoberta-base) annotation.
+- **Sentiment and Emotion Annotation Models**: Included are the models used for sentiment annotation (VADER) and emotion annotation (DistilRoberta-base).

+## Experimental Configurations

-Additionally, from the extensive set of experiments, we evaluated a combination of 4 different LLMs across 2 different prompt settings (few-shot and zero-shot) and with or without the inclusion of sentiments and emotions.
-This resulted in 16 combinations per dataset, and with 6 datasets, a total of 96 experimental configurations were tested.
-For each of these configurations, we provide at least one instance of each LLM with the varying prompt settings and sentiment & emotion conditions.
-These configurations are designed to be flexible, allowing for minimal modifications to adapt to any required experimental setup.
+- **LLM Experimentation**: We conducted a comprehensive evaluation involving 4 different LLMs across 2 prompt settings (few-shot and zero-shot), with and without sentiment and emotion annotations.
+This resulted in 16 combinations per dataset, totaling 96 experimental configurations across 6 datasets.
+For each configuration, we provide at least one instance of each LLM with the varied prompt settings and sentiment & emotion conditions.
+These configurations are designed for flexibility and can be easily adapted to different experimental setups.

+## Additional Resources

-We also provide original and corrupted SNOPES dataset on which we ran the second part of our experiment along with our iterative based corruption of news articles using GPT-3.5.
+- **SNOPES Dataset**: We offer both the original and corrupted versions of the SNOPES dataset, used in the second phase of our experiments.
+The corruption process was performed using GPT-3.5.

-Also, code to calculate linguistics aspects such as abstractness, concreteness and Named Entity Ratio as well as the readability scores are also provided.
+- **Linguistic Analysis Code**: Code for calculating linguistic aspects such as abstractness, concreteness, Named Entity Ratio, and readability scores is included.

-We provide the code for ML-based classifiers and BERT embeddings generation, as discussed in the appendix of the paper.
-All the datasets used are publicly available, allowing readers to download them and select the first 1000 samples from each class (rumor/fake and non-rumor/real) for training the ML classifiers.
-For testing, please use the dataset provided in the annotated data section. ( (please note that the embeddings file size is quite large hence is not provided here.)
+- **ML Classifiers and BERT Embeddings**: The repository contains code for machine learning classifiers and BERT embeddings generation, as detailed in the paper's appendix.
+All datasets used are publicly available.
+Readers can download these datasets and select the first 1000 samples from each class (rumor/fake and non-rumor/real) for training the classifiers.
+For testing, please use the datasets provided in the annotated data section.

+# CITATION BIBTEX TO BE ADDED SOON